 It also has different sections with different functions, which are:

 Khan, Zargari (Goldsmith), Panjeh Ali, Qeisariyeh, Alaqebandi, Kashigari (tile working), Chit Sazi (chintz making), Mullah Ismael, Afshar, Hadji Qanbar, Mohammad Ali Khan, Jafar Khan, Sadri, Darvazeh Mehreez, Mesgari (coppersmith ), and Nokhod Berizi bazaar.

 These small bazaars usually are located in the city’s old neighborhoods and they are to meet the daily requirements of the residents of each neighborhood.

-In other words, the scope of the activities of these small bazaars is the neighborhood, and they include a bakery, a butcher’s shop, a traditional apothecary, a greengrocer's, one or few small workshops, a mosque, and an underground water reservoir.
-The small bazaars of Kushk No, shah Abolqasem and Qolam-ali Khorasani are of this type.
+In other words, the scope of the activities of these small bazaars is the neighborhood, and they include a bakery, a butcher’s shop, a traditional apothecary, a greengrocer's, one or a few small workshops, a mosque, and an underground water reservoir.
+The small bazaars of Kushk No, shah Abolqasem and Qolam-Ali Khorasani are of this type.

 What is called Yazd Bazaar today is a collection of desert architectural elements that have created a unique collection called Yazd's Bazaar.
 These architectural elements are covered roofs to create shade - multiple water reservoirs to supply water for shops and people - mosques - caravanserai - schools and Takie that not only Provide the general needs but also is an architectural feature for the city of Yazd.
 This complex, which is in fact the backbone and heart of the city, has been changed in different periods and some sections have been added to it.
 The oldest part of the bazaar is called the Bazaar of Haji Qanbar, dating back to 9h century and being part of the complex of Amir Chaqmaq.